ZeroPoint095/CANFestivino/INSTALLATION-GUIDE.md

 Receive PDO's are the commands received from the network to the node.
 These are eg. values to move an actuator such as a servo.

 On the top left, click on `0x1600-17FF Receive PDO Mapping`.
 On the bottom left, click on `0x1600 Receive PDO 1 Mapping`.
-If this does not exist, click `Add: PDO Receive` On the bottom right, make sure `Have Callbacks` is checked On `subindex 0x01`, change the `value` to map to the desired `Manufacturer Specific` object by double-clicking on it and selecting the desired object from the dropdown list.
+If this does not exist, click `Add: PDO Receive`.
+On the bottom right, make sure `Have Callbacks` is checked.
+On `subindex 0x01`, change the `value` to map to the desired `Manufacturer Specific` object by double-clicking on it and selecting the desired object from the dropdown list.
 Continue adding `PDO Receive`s for all of your expecting incoming messages, remembering to check `Have Callbacks`.